 With her volunteerism and broader awareness, she can capitalize on her interests and work environment preferences.
 With the potential to support fundraising, she can create an even more satisfying volunteer experience and create an advantage for the organization.

 Beyond volunteerism, an overall career temperature check provided the banker with an eye-opening revelation of career options.
 This planted the seeds for change in career direction.

 Never underestimate the power of your innate interests and preferences.
 These open the doors to connect your passion and profession, a winning proposition for you and your employer.

 “Be true to what naturally interests you – and be brave enough to turn an obsession into a profession” – Shelly Branch.

-It’s neither too early nor too late to check your career’s temperature, and to discover and follow the career path that has the highest potential for your personal satisfaction.
-Your time is now!
+It’s neither too early nor too late to check your career’s temperature.
+You can discover and follow the career path with the highest potential for your personal satisfaction.